fanart-tv/fanartwiki/docs/General/navigating fanart.tv.md

     === "Sitewide Activity"
         The heartbeat of the site.
 You can follow this feed to see all the new art, comments, posts, and more.

-    === "Contributors"
-        Points are distributed to contributors based on the amount of contribution to the site.
-See the list here and the values given for different contributions.

 === "About"

     === "Newsletters"
         Signup for our newsletter [here](https://fanart.tv/newsletter-signup/ "Newsletter Signup"){target= blank}.

-    === "Why your image may be denied" [Here](https://fanart.tv/tutorials/artwork-may-denied/ "Why Your Image May Be Denied"){target= blank} you will find the most common reasons for having your submissions denied.

-    === "Moderation time"
+    === "Contributors"
-        We get asked a lot how long it takes to have an image approved.
-You can read about it [here](moderation time.md).
+        Points are distributed to contributors based on the amount of contribution to the site.
+See the list [here](https://fanart.tv/contributors/ "Fanart.tv Contributors Statistics"){target= blank} and the values given for different contributions.

     === "Staff"
         A list of the current [site staff](https://fanart.tv/staff/ "Site Staff"){target= blank}, their role on the site, and more.